gilesp/docker/oracle-java8/readme.md

     alias jdk8='docker run --rm -i gilesp/oracle-java8'

 The --rm is important as it tells docker to clean up the instances when the command finishes.
-Without that you'll end up with a stale instace (visible with docker ps -a) each time you run a command.
+Without that you'll end up with a stale instance (visible with docker ps -a) each time you run a command.

 ## Usage